smartdevicelink/sdl_evolution/proposals/0075-HID-Support-Plug-in.md

 #### Alternative #3:
 OEMs disclose their specific device specs to ISVs.
 This forces the ISVs to do custom work for each OEM.

+## Revisions
+- Alternative 1 was selected and proposal was rewritten to reflect it.
+- Added a new param `hapticSpatialDataSupported` to `VideoStreamingCapability`.